rotundasoftware/steamer/README.md

 ### Defining containers

-Steamer only comes with a mongo collection container built in so it is up to you to define containers for other data sources.
+Steamer only comes with a mongo collection container so it is up to you to define containers for other data sources.
 Containers must implement three methods, `add`, `reset`, and `stuff`, which are called by the corresponding `boat` methods.
 Let's see how to implement a redis container like the one we used above.

 ```javascript
 RedisContainer = function( options ) {